Esayasjc/Dogs/README.txt

-This branch is about learning aman
+It's a website about dogs